Rasmussen College Takes Part in Minnesota State Police Explorer's Academy

 For the employment interview scenario, students were provided with information on a fictitious city, and in teams of three or four they worked together on the interview process.
 The academy provided interviewees feedback and comments on how they could improve their skills so that they can take the experience learned and use it in the state competition.

-In addition, Weber met with three Explorers to discuss the Rasmussen College law enforcement program.
-Weber also had the chance to talk with many law enforcement officers regarding the Rasmussen College American Heroes Grant, which is a Rasmussen College program open to all active-duty public servants to support thier efforts in furthering thier education.
+In addition, Weber met with three Explorers to discuss the Rasmussen University law enforcement program.
+Weber also had the chance to talk with many law enforcement officers regarding the Rasmussen University American Heroes Grant, which is a Rasmussen University program open to all active-duty public servants to support their efforts in furthering their education.
 Overall Weber says he truly enjoyed being a part of such an important event for the Minnesota Law Enforcement Explorers.